CianMRoche/CianMRoche.github.io/_pages/community.md

         <strong>Co-Lead</strong>: 06/2022 – 09/2023<br>
         <strong>Organising Committee</strong>: 01/2021 – 05/2024
       </div>
       <p>Provides the graduate student perspective to the Chair of Graduate Admissions and advises on improvements to the admissions process.
-This led me to serve on the admissions committee for the <a href="https://physics.mit.edu/academic-programs/graduate-students/graduate-admissions/" target="_blank">MIT graduate program in physics</a> (2023 & 2024 cycles) and the <a href="https://oge.mit.edu/msrp/" target="_blank">MIT Summer Research Program</a> (2023 cycle). <a href="https://physics-gsc.scripts.mit.edu/home/gaga/" target="_blank">More info →</a></p>
+This led me to serve on the admissions committee for the <a href="https://physics.mit.edu/academic-programs/graduate-students/graduate-admissions/" target="_blank">MIT graduate program in physics</a> (2023 & 2024 cycles) and the <a href="https://oge.mit.edu/msrp/" target="_blank">MIT Summer Research Program</a> (2023 cycle).<br>
+      <a href="https://physics-gsc.scripts.mit.edu/home/gaga/" target="_blank">More info →</a></p>
     </div>
   </div>